ku-fpg/paper-sunroof-tfp13/blog-tutorial/sunroof-clock-example.md

         (c # lineTo (0, -u * 0.8)) -- Minute line
         (c # lineTo (0, -u * 0.9)) -- Hour line

-Haskells lack the possibilities to deep embed branches and boolean expressions.
+Haskell lacks the possibilities to deep embed branches and boolean expressions.
 For that reason we are using the [`Data.Boolean`][BooleanPackage] package.
 Instead of `if-then-else` you are required to use `ifB` when writing Javascript.